PaulGignac/MD_Cow_Eye/README.md

 Micro-CT scanning took place at the University of Arizona Nanofabrication Laboratory by Paul Gignac.
 Parameters included 150 kV, 120 micro-Amps, 2400 rotation steps, and 3-times image averaging.
 No filtration was used.

-Shimadzu metadata files (text file, image file) are included with the repository.
+Shimadzu metadata files (.txt, .jpg) are included with the repository.

 The volume file (.nrrd) is included with the repository.